bionick87/2019-nCoV/README.md

-# Artificial Intelligence model for COVID-2019 analysis
+# Artificial Intelligence model for COVID-2019 drug discovery

 The code is released for research purposes only and not for commercial purposes.

 ![alt text](img/deep_model.png)

-### Prerequisites
+## Prerequisites

 Before getting started, it's important to have a working environment with all dependencies satisfied.
 For this, we recommend using the Anaconda distribution of Python 3.5.